 - AGRICULTURE = ORANGES, GRAPEFRUIT, CUCUMBER, LIVESTOCK AND DAIRY

 - MAJOR INDUSTRIES = OIL TRANSSHIPMENT, SALT, RUM, TOURISM, CEMENT, BANKING, ARAGONITE AND PHARMACEUTICALS

 A BRIEF HISTORY OF THE BAHAMAS !!!

 The first inhabitants of the Bahamas was as early as 300 to 400 AD, who relied on the ocean for food.

-From around 900-1500 AD, the next settlers were the Lucayan people.
-They were a branch of the Tainos who inhabited most of the Caribbean islands at the time.
+Before the European conquest of the Bahamas, the Lucayan people were the native dwellers.
+They were a faction of the Tainos, who inhabited most of the Caribbean islands at this period in time.

 In 1492, Christopher Columbus arrived on the shores of the Bahamas, conquered the land and enslaved the Lucayan people.

-The Spanish made little attempt to settle here, instead they captured the natives and shipped them off to work in the mines of Hispaniola, leaving the island abandoned for more than a century before the first English settlers arrived.
+The Spanish made little attempt to settle in the Bahamas, instead they shipped the Lucayans off to work in the mines of Hispaniola, leaving the island abandoned for more than a century before the first English settlers arrived.

-Within 25 years, many of the natives died from hardship, violence and infectious diseases that was brought over by the Europeans to which they had no immunity.
+Within 25 years, most of the Lucayans had died from hardship, violence, and infectious diseases that was brought over by the Europeans, to which they had no immunity.
 Smallpox alone wiped out more than half of the population .

 During the late 1600’s to early 1700’s, pirates ruled the capital city of Nassau for many years, after chasing off most of the law abiding citizens.
 Notorious pirates such as Edward Blackbeard and Calico Jack lived in the Bahamas.
 This was the ideal location to steal from passing merchant ships, plus, with it’s 700 islands, it made a great hiding place for treasure.